TimAbad/Claude-AI-Simple-Web-App/README.md

 Let me delete bookmarks I don't want anymore
 Make it responsive so it works on mobile too

-📋 PROMPT 2: Open the App

-(After Claude finishes building)
-Open the app in my browser so I can see it

-📋 PROMPT 3: Add New Features
+📋 PROMPT 2: Add New Features

 (To add edit and dark mode)
 Can you add two more features to the bookmark app: